RMI/pbtar-semver-demo-01/README.md

 docker compose up --detach --build
 ```

+The primary web service (React) will be accessible at http://localhost:3000.

-The API will be accessible at http://localhost.
+The API and API documentation (Swagger) will be accessible at http://localhost:80.

 ### Make a request from the API